openfort-xyz/openfort-csharp-unity/README.md

         if (privateKey == null) {
             var keyPair = KeyPair.Generate();
-            // TODO: call the games server endpoint to authenticate user and create session in openfort with keyPair.PublicBase64 keyPair.SaveToPlayerPrefs(); // In case of the previous step success save the key } else {
+            // TODO: call the games server endpoint to authenticate user and create session in openfort with keyPair.PublicBase64
+            // To get public key use keyPair.PublicBase64 property keyPair.SaveToPlayerPrefs(); // In case of the previous step success save the key } else {
             // The key has been loaded and ready to use